- March 23, 2023

 Traditional timesheets are still one of the most popular forms of logging work hours.
 Companies use online spreadsheets or sometimes even paper cards to track employee attendance.

-People write start and end time of work, lunch breaks, away time, and overtime.
+People write the start and end time of work, lunch breaks, away time, and overtime.

 Sometimes, if a company doesn’t have an automatic system for tracking time, employees use personal free time tracking apps to accurately fill timesheets.
 Although more and more organizations decide to use an automatic solution.